Raphaelogbodo/Graph-Neural-Network-for-Ionic-Liquids-and-Deep-Eutectics-Solvent-Property-Prediction/README.md

   Implements a flexible **message passing neural network** that dynamically learns edge-conditioned transformations between atom pairs.

 - **Transfer Learning Extension:**
-  The trained IL model was fine-tuned for training and evaluating the **Deep Eutectic Solvents (DESs)**, demonstrating that the model trained on ILs preserved most structure–property information even when moved to a new material class (DESs).
+  The trained IL model was fine-tuned for training and evaluating the **Deep Eutectic Solvents (DESs)**.

 - **Comprehensive Cheminformatics Integration:**
   Utilizes tools such as **RDKit** and **OpenBabel** for: